denismurphy/espresso-engine/README.md

 ![EspressoEngine](https://github.com/denismurphy/espresso-engine/blob/main/image/engine_coffee.svg?raw=true)
-## EspressoEngine:  Arduino-ESP32 based smart coffee machine

-EspressoEngine can be used with an Arduino and an ESP32 to control a coffee machine.
-This code provides an interface for controlling various functions of the coffee machine, such as the clean cycle, coffee grinding, pulling a shot, activating the milk wand, and activating the hot water dispenser.

-## Code Overview
-The code includes a header file `coffee_machine.h` and an implementation file `coffee_machine.c`

-### `coffee_machine.h`
-This file contains constants for the coffee machine's pins and an enum for the coffee machine's states.
-It also includes function prototypes for initializing the coffee machine, starting the clean cycle, grinding coffee, pulling a shot, activating the milk wand, activating the hot water dispenser, checking the temperature and getting the current state of the coffee machine.

-### `coffee_machine.c`
-This file contains the implementation of the functions declared in the header file.
-The `coffee_machine_init()` function is used to set the coffee machine's pins to output mode, and initialize the current state to IDLE.

-### `coffee_machine_init()`
-This function sets the coffee machine's pins to output mode, and initialize the current state to IDLE.

-### `start_clean_cycle()`
-This function performs any necessary actions to start the clean cycle, e.g. turning on a cleaning solenoid valve for a certain amount of time, and updates the current state to CLEANING.

-### `grind_coffee()`
-This function performs any necessary actions to grind coffee, e.g. turning on a grinder motor, and updates the current state to GRINDING.

-### `pull_shot()`
-This function performs any necessary actions to pull a shot, e.g. turning on a pump to apply pressure to the coffee grounds, and updates the current state to PULLING.

-### `activate_milk_wand()`
-This function performs any necessary actions to activate the milk wand, e.g. turning on a solenoid valve to let the milk flow.

-### `activate_hot_water_dispenser()`
-This function performs any necessary actions to activate the hot water dispenser, e.g. turning on a solenoid valve to let the water flow.

-### `check_temperature()`
-This function reads the temperature sensor and returns the temperature.

-### `get_current_state()`
-This function returns the current state of the coffee machine.

-## Note
-Keep in mind that this code is designed for a hypothetical coffee machine, the specific hardware and wiring of your coffee machine will vary and will require additional configuration and error handling.
-Safety and reliability should also be considered when working with electrical equipment.

-## Contributions
-Feel free to make contributions to this repository.
-If you have any improvements or bug fixes, please open a pull request.
-If you have any questions or issues, please open an issue and I will do my best to help you.

-## Authors

--   **Denis Murphy**

-## License
-This code is licensed under the MIT License.
+# ☕ EspressoEngine: Arduino-ESP32 Smart Coffee Machine Controller

+EspressoEngine is an innovative project that transforms your ordinary coffee machine into a smart, programmable marvel using Arduino and ESP32! ✨

+## 🚀 Features

+- 🧼 Automated clean cycle
+- ☕ Precise coffee grinding control
+- 🎯 Perfect shot pulling
+- 🥛 Milk wand activation
+- 🚰 Hot water dispensing
+- 🌡️ Temperature monitoring
+- 📊 Real-time state tracking

+## 💻 Code Overview

+Our project consists of two main files:

+### 📄 `coffee_machine.h`

+This header file is the blueprint of our coffee machine's brain, containing:

+- 🔢 Pin constants
+- 🔀 State enumerations
+- 📝 Function prototypes

+### 📄 `coffee_machine.c`

+This is where the magic happens!
+Key functions include:

+- `coffee_machine_init()`: 🔌 Powers up your coffee machine
+- `start_clean_cycle()`: 🧼 Keeps your machine sparkling clean
+- `grind_coffee()`: ⚙️ Grinds your beans to perfection
+- `pull_shot()`: ☕ Extracts that liquid gold
+- `activate_milk_wand()`: 🥛 Froths milk like a pro
+- `activate_hot_water_dispenser()`: 🚰 Dispenses hot water on demand
+- `check_temperature()`: 🌡️ Ensures optimal brewing temperature
+- `get_current_state()`: 📊 Keeps you informed of the machine's status

+## ⚠️ Important Note

+This code is designed for a hypothetical coffee machine.
+Your specific hardware may require additional configuration and safety measures.
+Always prioritize safety when working with electrical equipment! ⚡

+## 🤝 Contributions

+We love your input!
+We want to make contributing to this project as easy and transparent as possible.
+If you have any brilliant ideas or improvements:

+1. 🍴 Fork the repo
+2. 🌿 Create your feature branch
+3. 💾 Commit your changes
+4. 🚀 Push to the branch
+5. 🎉 Create a new Pull Request

+If you encounter any issues or have questions, please open an issue.
+We're here to help! 💪

+## 👨‍💻 Authors

+- **Denis Murphy** - *Initial work* - [DenisMurphy](https://github.com/denismurphy)

+## 📜 License

+This project is caffeinated under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.